bazimogmbh/EasyPurchase/README.md

 2. Import the EasyPurchase framework into your code.
 3. Configure EasyPurchase with the necessary parameters using the `configure` function, including your App Store ID, secret key, and other relevant settings.
 4. Use the provided properties and functions to manage purchase logic in your app.
 5. IMPORTANT!
-Add "Privacy - Tracking Usage Description" to your info.plist file.
+Add "Privacy - Tracking Usage Description" to your info.plist file value example(no brackets): "This identifier will be used to deliver personalized ads to you.".

 ## Example Usage